FAQS - Frequently Asked Questions

 Do you offer sales and discounts for low season or long stays?

-Some homes offer discounted rates for low season (Winter months) some do not.
+Some homes offer discounted rates for low season, some do not.

 Some homes offer discounted rates for stays over 5 nights, 7 nights, 10 nights, monthly and so on.
 Some do not.The Petite B&B's website is programmed to automatically offer any special rates that may apply for the B&B and/or dates you search.

-In general included with all Petite B&B homes are:
+In general included with all Petite B&B home listings are:

-- Service and Admin Fees, Wifi, Towels and Linens, Heating
+- Service and Admin Fees, Daily breakfast, Daily Cleaning, Wifi, Towels and Linens, basic toiletries, Heating and city tourist taxes.

 Some classic B&Bs also include the following: (be sure read each B&B's for details)

-- Afternoon tea/coffee, Laundry Service, Fans, Free local calls, TV and cable, Guests private entry.
-Guiests private suite.
+- Afternoon tea/coffee, Laundry Service, babysitting service, Fans, Free local calls, TV and cable, Guests private entry.
+Guests private suite.
 Guests private kitchenette and a range of cultural services such as: guided walks, art lessons, language lessons, cooking lessons, home-cooked meals and snacks, welcome champagne and cheese platter for special occasions and more.

 Is Electricity included in the rates?

-Electricity, gas, water/hot water are always included for all classic B&B’s.
+Electricity, gas, water/hot water are always included in the advertised rates for all classic B&B’s.

-Can I visit the apartment before booking?Generally NO. For short stays we cannot disturb the clients who are staying in the apartment or B&B at that moment.
-For longer term stays please contact Petite B&Bs and we will attempt a viewing, though this can in no way be guaranteed.
+Can I visit the apartment before booking?Generally NO. For short stays we cannot disturb our guests who are staying in the B&B at that moment.
+For longer term stays (of over 1 month) please contact Petite B&Bs and we will attempt a viewing.

-What is the exact address of the B&B/apartment?
+What is the exact address of the B&B?

-To protect the privacy and the security of our local homeowners and clients, we do not publish the street number of any apartment – only the street name is provided before booking.
-The full address will be communicated once you have already booked with us.
+To protect the privacy and the security of our local homeowners and clients, we do not publish the street number of any B&B – only the street name is provided before booking.
+The full address will be communicated once you have booked with us.

 CHECK IN Questions